Pst2000/arlab_new.github.io/README.md

 #### Product pages

-Start by creating a `_products` directory to hold your product pages and create a new page for each product, such as `product1.md`.
+Start by creating a `_news_events` directory to hold your product pages and create a new page for each product, such as `product1.md`.
 In the front matter for this page you can set the standard settings, such as your title, subtitle, description (for meta-description), hero_image, as well as the additional product settings such as price, product_code, image, features and rating.

 ```yaml
 title: Product 1 Name